kennedy-u/CS-370-Portfolio/README.md

 ## Starter code sources: keras.io and SNHU

-## TODO: Deep Q learning algorithm
+## Reinforcement learning algorithm implementation
 I created the code that incorporates a reinforcement learning algorithm, and I also wrote the game loops using Keras and Tensorflow to successfully implement the pathfinding solution.
 The game setup code, which consists of GameExperience.py and TreasureMaze.py, was provided to me.